 Home Is Where The Heart Is – It’s Not Just Lincolnshire…

-Just putting the record straight to prevent any ambiguity; There are a whole army of extra volunteers across the country who have stepped up to lend their help during this Covid-19 pandemic.
-They are working in the community and from home and I’m sure the whole nation supports their selfless actions and deeds.
-I salute you for your kindness.
+Home is where the heart is and it’s not just Lincolnshire.
+A huge number of volunteers across the country have stepped up to lend their help during the pandemic.
+They work in the community and from home.
+The whole nation supports their selfless actions and deeds.
+I salute you all for your kindness and dedication.

 Home Is Where The Heart Is – Charity Really Does Start At Home

 I might have caved in after chopping my way through my second or third batch of onions so hats off to these guys.
-They could see the queues at the local supermarkets and experienced the empty shelves so decided to put their skills to good use to make sure that our frontline services were fed.
+They saw the queues at the supermarkets and experienced the empty shelves so decided to put their skills to good use.
+As a result they made it their priority to make sure our frontline services were fed.

-It’s Not Just About Feeding The Frontline
+Home Is Where The Heart Is – It’s Not Just About Feeding The Frontline

 Home Is Where The Heart Is – Delivering 250 Meals Each Week

 You don’t need to be too much of a mathematician to work out that delivering 250 meals a week will soon lead to 1000 delivered.
-In fact, the 1000 milestone was reached last Monday so it won’t be long before we are looking at 1500.
-The whole system relies on people delivering the raw ingredients and then others collecting the cooked meals for distribution.
-Logistically it must’ve been a bit of a headache and I’m sure the pressure has been pretty high since day one.
+Actually, the 1000 milestone has already been reached.
+It won’t be long before we are looking at 1500.
+The system relies on people delivering the raw ingredients with others collecting the cooked meals for distribution.
+Logistically it must’ve been a headache and I’m sure the pressure has been high since day one.

 Being a music lover I follow quite a few local bands, orchestras and choirs so I thought you might like to hear what I’ve found.
 I follow @TheTinPigeons on twitter and this one is from their back catalogue (click on the picture above to hear their song ‘Steel’).
 If you like what you hear why not nip across to their YouTube channel, give them a follow on twitter or Facebook

-Revivalry are a young up and coming band from Cleethorpes who I’ve also been following on Twitter @RevivalryBand and I’m really pleased to be able to post their first studio recording ‘Run’ here today.
+Revivalry @RevivalryBand are a young up and coming band from Cleethorpes who I’ve also been following on Twitter.
+I’m really pleased to be able to post their first studio recording ‘Run’ here today.
 I get the feeling this won’t be their last studio recording and it may well be the beginning of something rather big.
 You can follow them on Twitter, Facebook or on their YouTube channel.
 Enjoy

 If you would like to hear more Indie bands you could give Dave a follow on Twitter @Laamb4 or better still give his website a visit https://www.laamb.co.uk where you’ll find an update for lots of local music and arts plus regular charts and much more: